jitbit/SyslogCore/README.md

 ## The problem

 .NET Core (aka .NET 5) does not have a [built-in](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0&tabs=aspnetcore2x#built-in-logging-providers-1) logging provider for linux.
-The official recommendation is to use a 3rd party logger, like Serilog, NLog etc. Heavyweight large libraries.
+The official recommendation is to use a 3rd party logger, like Serilog, NLog, Log4Net etc.

+All heavyweight large libraries.

 There's an [ongoing discussion](https://github.com/aspnet/Logging/issues/441) if a default  logger should be a part of .NET runtime, but it's stall.